lf-/clipper/README.md

 that's No Fun.
 However, I am also not foolish enough to write a TLS implementation.
 Thus we are forking rustls to do horrible horrible crimes to it and poke all the internals.
 Exciting!

-### Chrome Dev Tools

-You can crime the included dev tools to connect to another host with:

-`devtools://devtools/bundled/inspector.html?ws=localhost:1337`

-This is sort of evil but it means that we don't have to build or distribute devtools, an annoying task.